jekyllgrim/ZScript_Basics/Defining_ZScript_classes.md

 ## Actor states

-The `States` keyword defines a states block of the actor, where you can use predefined [actor states](https://zdoom.org/wiki/Actor_states) as well as add your own states.
+The `States` keyword defines a states block of the actor where you can use predefined [actor states](https://zdoom.org/wiki/Actor_states) as well as add your own states.
 States are used by a state machine that displays specific frames and executes attached functions at runtime.

 To control the states you need to read about state flow control, which is described on the wiki, as well as in this guide: see [Flow Control: State Control](flow_control.md#state-control). **Don't worry if some of this is confusing at first**; if you're not familiar with states, you'll likely need to keep that page open and check it frequently while coding until you get used to it.